adutta/howtobuild_OpenCVCUDA_cpp/README.md

 4. Edit project for Linker: include opencv lib
 5. Add additional libraries under Linker
 6. Repeat for release building

-7. May need to grab symbols from Microsoft for debugging (if it complains about pdb symbols not found)
+If Visual Studio complains about pdb symbols not being found, you may need to grab symbols from Microsoft for debugging:
 * Tools->Options->Debugging->Symbols and select checkbox "Microsoft Symbol Servers"

 ## Notes:
 Firewalls/proxys may make things tricky for you!
 Manually downloading dlls and other items may be required